Charlee Adams: Life and career

 Adams made his first Football League appearance on 23 January 2016, as a stoppage-time substitute with Birmingham 3–0 up at home to Ipswich Town in the Championship.
 Within seconds of coming on, he produced a shot on target from outside the penalty area.
 In March, the club took up the year's option on Adams' contract.
 Adams made his first start for Birmingham in the last match of the 2015–16 season, partnering Maikel Kieftenbeld in central midfield away to Cardiff City.

 In the face of competition from clubs in England, Adams was reunited with manager Lee Clark on 19 August 2016 when he signed for Scottish Premiership club Kilmarnock on loan until January 2017.
 He made his debut the following day in the starting eleven for a 2–0 away defeat against Ross County.
 In his third match, Adams had only been on the field for ten minutes when he was the victim of a late challenge by Dundee defender Kévin Gomis that left a wound through which his tibia was visible.
 He finished his spell on loan with nine appearances, all in the league.
 In his first training session after returning to Birmingham, Adams damaged his medial collateral ligament and was out for nearly three months.
 He was released when his contract expired at the end of the season.

 Adams signed a two-year contract with National League club Dagenham & Redbridge ahead of the 2017–18 season.

 On 20 March 2018, Adams made his debut for England C, the team that represents the country at non-league level, as a second-half substitute in a 3–2 win against their Welsh counterparts.

 On 28 June 2018, Adams joined Barnet for an undisclosed fee.
 He left the club at the end of the 2019–20 season, having played 57 times, scoring two goals.
 Adams re-joined Dagenham & Redbridge on 10 October 2020 on a non-contract basis.
 His registration was terminated on 18 March 2021.

 Adams signed for Maidenhead United in August 2021.
+After eleven goals in 116 appearances, he left the club at the end of the 2023-24 season.

+Adams joined Hornchurch for the 2024-25 season.